 My Favorite Asian Style Recipes You’ve Gotta Try

 - Teriyaki Chicken

-Next, stir it together and heat on medium high heat until it is boiling.
-Once it is boiling reduce the heat and simmer the sauce for 5-7 minutes.
-Sauce will visibly thicken but remember it is always going to be thinner when it is hot then it will be when it cools.
+Next, stir it together and heat on medium-high heat until it is boiling.
+Once it is boiling, reduce the heat and simmer the sauce for 5-7 minutes.
+The sauce will visibly thicken, but remember, it is always going to be thinner when it is hot than it will be when it cools.
 You can check the consistency better if you put some on a spoon and blow on it to see how thick it appears once it is cooled off.